AjayprathapCh/Data-Cleaning/README.md

 # Data-Cleaning

 The data set contains historical data of borrowers.
+The aim is to clean the data.

 ## Data Dictionary